krysje/KEZMediaPlayer/README.md

 # KEZMediaPlayer
-This is a media player developed with JavaFX library.
+This is a media player developed with JavaFX library and Scene Builder.

 ## Features
 KEZMediaPlayer includes following features:-